-“What are you going to do with Mr. Chandler here?” the diplomat asked.
+“What are you going to do with Mr. Decker here?” the diplomat asked.

 “I thought I’d kill him as I promised on our last encounter,” the mermaid said.
 The diplomat started to object.
 “But, I suspect he will again use a wish to escape the death I have planned for him.
 Now I tire of these games you like to play.
 Go and make-